mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

 Pooled vs Site-Restricted (S-R) Resampling
 ------------------------------------

-**9/21/2022:** The original (regular) resampling is called 'pooled' resampling because the counts are permuted among all the TA sites in a gene.
+**9/21/2022:** The original version of resampling implemented in Transit is called 'pooled' resampling because the counts are permuted among all samples (replicates, conditions) *and* among all the TA sites in a gene (i.e. randomizing counts within and between TA sites).
 This was based on the assumption that insertions at any TA site are equally likely (and the only differences are due to stochastic differences in abundance in the transposon insertion library when constructed).

 We recently developed an improved version of resampling called "site-restricted" (S-R) resampling.
 With S-R resampling, during the